Tomas looked over at his friend. “Hey, buddy! Look at that look on your face! Good time, huh?”

 “Thank you, my goddess.”

 Taking a deep breath, Allen stretched up to grasp Brigitte’s large, round knee like a polished boulder.
 To hoist himself, he had to let go of her ligament, and now both his legs were dangling over the top of her shin.
-His arms complained and his chest trembled as he slowly hauled himself over the giantess’ patella, pouring all of his energy into a disadvantaged grip, banking on one last thrust to hit this goal.
+His arms complained and his chest trembled as he slowly hauled himself over the giantess’s kneecap.
+He was pouring all of his energy into a disadvantaged grip, banking on one last thrust to hit this goal.
 He was nearly ready to balance his chest on her knee and start scrabbling at her thigh when he glanced at her face.

 Brigitte was slumped in her throne of quarried basalt.
 Her large head rested upon her palm, a smooshed cheek shoving her mouth awry.
 She stared dully ahead of her, half-lidded, consummately tired.
 It was almost like she wasn’t there at all, or worse, like she’d rather be anywhere else.